Financial-Times/o-ads/docs/docs/glossary.md

 A request from the webpage to the ad server to display an online advert

 **AD UNIT**
-Any defined vehicle that’s used for promotional messaging and paid for with the intent of promoting a product or service.
+Any defined vehicle that’s used for promotional messaging and paid for with the intent of promoting a product or service

 **CPM**
 Cost per thousand impressions

 **CREATIVE**
-Used by the Ads team as a reference to the actual advert
+Used in the advertising industry to refer to the actual displayed advert

 **DATA MANAGEMENT PLATFORM**
 Self-service “dashboard” tools that perform a range of services from collecting, managing, segmenting, sharing, and analysing marketers’ advertising data including assuring publishers that their data is their data.

 **IMPRESSION**
-A single instance of an online advert being called to appear on a page
+A single instance of an online creative being called to appear on a page

 **INVENTORY**
-The amount of space availabie for advertising on a website.
-Measured in ad impressions.
+The amount of space available for advertising on a website.
+Measured in ad impressions

 **LINE ITEM**
-Used by DFP to denote an advert
+Used by DFP to denote a creative

 **PROGRAMMATIC**
 Software used to automate buying and selling of media inventory through a bidding system.
 The FT uses a platform called [Rubicon](http://rubiconproject.com/) to enable this.

 **SPOOR**
-The FT data processing pipeline, which analyses in-app events.
-API documentation [here](http://spoor-docs.herokuapp.com/).
+The FT data processing pipeline, which analyses in-app events and feeds real-time newsroom dashboards.
+API documentation [here](http://spoor-docs.herokuapp.com/)

 **TARGETING**
 Criteria to make ad rendering more tailored and precise.
 - _DEMOGRAPHIC_
-References gender, age, income, &c, of a user.
+References gender, age, income, etc, of a user.
 - _GEOGRAPHIC_
 Shows adverts based on a users physical location (usually determined by the IP address)
 - _BEHAVIOURAL_